Requirements after acceptance into Nurse Residency Program

 Permanent Wisconsin RN License (preferred) or Wisconsin Nursing Temporary Permit required before starting the Nurse Residency Program.

-Nurse Residents are required to be BLS-certified.
+Nurse residents are required to be BLS-certified.
 If your BLS certification will expire within 30 days of hire, you may register for BLS recertification through the UW Health Emergency Education Center or directly with the American Heart Association.

 Requirements during the Nurse Residency Program